 A secondary effect of this increased attention to Strategy Execution leadership development is that people are more interested in finding out more about strategy.
 We see a clear trend to going back to the basics of strategy, the ambition to go beyond the ‘blah blah’ and the motivation to understand the true dynamics of strategy and competition.

-Strategy execution: twenty conversation starters to keep you thinking and talking
+Strategy execution: 14 questions for you to keep you thinking and talking

 The days that authors might get the last word are over.